Work or volunteer for us

 Council, committee and staff vacancies

-Treasurer HIS Council - Trustee vacancy (Full and Trainee members)
+HIS Council - Trustee vacancies in 2020 (Full and Trainee members)

-Trustees help inspire, set and maintain the charity’s vision, mission and values, and Trustees who serve as Ordinary Members of Council do so for a three year term of office.
+Trustees help inspire, set and maintain the charity’s vision, mission and values.
 Trustees attend Council meetings in order to help to develop the HIS strategy, and ensure compliance and accountability for finances, legal and governmental obligations are met.
-Previous experience in a Trustee role is not essential, as a full induction will take place.
+The typical anticipated time commitment for trustees is attendance and advance preparation (reading) for:

 - Annual Away Day